adap/flower/doc/source/logging.rst

 Saving Log to File
 -------------------

-By default, the Flower log is outputed to the terminal where you launch your Federated Learning workload from.
-This applies for both gRPC-based federatation (i.e. when you do :code:`fl.server.start_server`) and when using the :code:`VirtualClientEngine` (i.e. when you do :code:`fl.simulation.start_simulation`).
+By default, the Flower log is outputted to the terminal where you launch your Federated Learning workload from.
+This applies for both gRPC-based federation (i.e. when you do :code:`fl.server.start_server`) and when using the :code:`VirtualClientEngine` (i.e. when you do :code:`fl.simulation.start_simulation`).
 In some situations you might want to save this log to disk.
-You can do so by calling the `fl.common.loger.configure() <https://github.com/adap/flower/blob/main/src/py/flwr/common/logger.py>`_ funtion.
+You can do so by calling the `fl.common.logger.configure() <https://github.com/adap/flower/blob/main/src/py/flwr/common/logger.py>`_ function.
 For example:

 .. code-block:: python